MicrosoftDocs/learn/learn-pr/dotnet-maui/build-mobile-and-desktop-apps/includes/2-describe-maui-architecture.md

 - Multiple page types for creating rich navigation types, like drawers.
 - Support for data-binding, for more elegant and maintainable development patterns.
 - The ability to create custom handlers to enhance the way in which UI elements are presented.
-- An "essentials" library that handles many of the common needs of mobile apps that are separate from the UI.
+- Access to native APIs directly and an abstraction of many common needs of mobile & desktop apps that are separate from the UI.
 The essentials library enables an app to access things like the GPS, the accelerometer, and battery and network states.
 There are dozens of sensors and services common to mobile development also available through this library.

 ## Requirements for .NET MAUI development

 > [!NOTE]
 > These requirements will change as new preview release of Visual Studio and .NET MAUI are released.

-To create .NET MAUI apps, you currently require Visual Studio version 17.0.0 Preview 4.0 (the latest build of Visual Studio 2022) with the following workloads installed:
+To create .NET MAUI apps, you currently require Visual Studio version 17.3 Preview (the latest preview build of Visual Studio 2022) with the following workload installed:

-- Mobile development with .NET.
-You must include the optional .NET MAUI components
-- Universal Windows Platform development
-- Desktop development with C++
-- .NET Desktop Development
+- .NET Multi-Platform App UI development

-Additionally, if you want to build MAUI Blazor apps, you must install the ASP.NET and web development workload
+Additionally, if you want to build .NET MAUI Blazor apps, you must install the ASP.NET and web development workload

 :::image type="content" source="../media/2-visual-studio-workloads.png" alt-text="Screenshot of the Visual Studio installer showing the workloads required to support .NET MAUI development":::

-After you have installed Visual Studio with the appropriate workloads, you must also set up the following items:

-- The [Visual Studio Single-project MSIX Packaging Tools for VS 2022](https://marketplace.visualstudio.com/items?itemName=ProjectReunion.MicrosoftSingleProjectMSIXPackagingToolsDev17).
-This is a Visual Studio extension available from the Visual Studio Marketplace.
-This extension is necessary for building MAUI Windows applications.
-- The Android 31 SDK.
-You can download and install this SDK using [Android Studio](https://developer.android.com/studio)
-- OpenJDK.
-You can download this tool from the [Microsoft OpenJDK page](https://www.microsoft.com/openjdk)
-- The WebView2 package.
-This package is only necessary if you are building Windows apps that use WebView or BlazorWebView controls.
-You can install this package with the [Microsoft Edge WebView2 installer](https://developer.microsoft.com/microsoft-edge/webview2/)